petrochelidon (from petros, stone or rock, and chelidon, swallow) pyrrhonota (red-backed, in allusion to rump)

 Tuesday, May 29, 1979 — 10:00 am

-Sally, Paul and Barb Kott and I stopped at the pumps in front of the bar to get gas.
+I was with my girlfriend and some friends.
+We stopped at the gas pumps in front of a bar.
 The Cliff Swallows were swooping over the road and nearby fields.
 There was a row of about 20 mud nests under the eaves of the building.
 Some of these nests were in pretty poor shape and a few had collapsed completely.
 A few dead babies laid on the parking lot under the nests.
 Occasionally one of the swallows would enter a nest for a few moments.
 I stood nearby watching them fly around, and one of them circled my head a few times, only three feet above my upturned face.